nwamugo/politico/README.md

 ## Acknowledgments

-* Hat tip to the cipher Felix Amande!
+* Hat tip to the cipher Felix Amande and the superheroine Jane 'JCanaks' Anaekwe!